15 Things You Can Do in Android 11 That You Couldn’t Do Before

 14. Pin items to the Share Sheet

-15. Access a cat mini-game
+15. Access a cat minigame

-A new Android release wouldn’t be the same without a mini-game.
+A new Android release wouldn’t be the same without a minigame.
 From Settings, choose About phone, then Android version, then repeatedly tap Android version—when you see the dial, turn it up to 11.
-This unlocks a little cat game: Long press the power button then hit the three dots, Add controls and See other apps to find it and try and attract the cat.
+This unlocks a little cat game: Long-press the power button then hit the three dots, Add controls and See other apps to find it and try and attract the cat.

 DISCUSSION